-NUTRITIONAL MEDICINE PRACTITIONER, MICHELE CHAVELLEY HEDGE, REVEALS THE KEYS TO A GOOD LIFESTYLE.
+NUTRITIONAL MEDICINE PRACTITIONER, MICHELE CHEVALLEY HEDGE, REVEALS THE KEYS TO A GOOD LIFESTYLE.
 THE GOOD NEWS IS, THEY’RE NOT AS HARD AS SOME MIGHT THINK.

 Staying healthy requires the same focus, on and off a mine site.
 Michele Chavelley Hedge, a nutritional medicine practitioner who comes from a family of blue-collar workers, says there are only three key principles to embracing a healthier lifestyle.
 And none of them paint an extreme scenario.